ankoh/sqlynx/README.md

 The systems Hyper, Umbra, NoisePage, AlloyDB and DuckDB all use Bison parsers derived from the PostgreSQL grammar.
 The PostgreSQL grammar stood the test of time and established itself as de-facto reference for SQL syntax.
 Staying close to PostgreSQL simplifies building frontends for these database systems without worrying too much about grammar differences.
-FlatSQL builds around a carefully optimized and very fast PostgreSQL parser to provide lightweight semantic analysis passes, running on every single keystroke.
+FlatSQL builds around a carefully optimized and very fast parser based on the PostgreSQL-grammar to provide lightweight semantic analysis passes, running on every single keystroke.

 FlatSQL is still doing work in `O(text-length)` with every input event, as opposed to `O(change-size)` by Tree-sitter.
 Yet, FlatSQL analyzes most input in well under a millisecond in your browser, even when replacing the entire text.